Coddiwompl3r/silicon-photonics-lab/README.md

 * **`mzi_logic_gate.py`**: A Mach-Zehnder Interferometer (MZI).
 The core structure for optical logic and modulation, utilizing parallel waveguides to create constructive and destructive wave interference.

 ## About the Author
-I am an incoming Aerospace Engineering student at the University of Central Florida (Expected Fall 2027) with a background in independent hardware operations (managing self-hosted blockchain nodes and ASIC networks) and healthcare.
+I am an incoming Optics and Photonics Engineering student at the University of Central Florida (Expected Fall 2027) with a background in independent hardware operations (managing self-hosted blockchain nodes and ASIC networks).
 I am actively teaching myself layout automation and photonics physics to prepare for undergraduate research opportunities.

 **Tech Stack:** Python, GDSFactory, KLayout, Git.